verri/cool/doc_channel.md

 *Notes:* If the channel has more elements buffered, the elements are kept until received.

-*Notes:* If the buffer had been full and this function is called with `size` greater than the previous size, blocked calls of `receive` are signaled.
+*Notes:* If the buffer had been full and this function is called with `size` greater than the previous size, blocked calls of `send` are signaled.

 -----